joaonsantos/gotestcolor/README.md

 Inspired by <https://github.com/rakyll/gotest> and <https://github.com/kyoh86/richgo>.

-Please check these out for a more complete solution.
+Please check the above, for a more complete solution.

 ## Installation